Unconventional wind turbines: Enclosed blades

 One design uses many nylon blades to run a generator.
 Its permanent magnets are on the tips of the blades, while the stator is a ring outside the blades.

 H-rotor

 The giromill is a vertical-axis turbine that rotates one blade in one direction while another moves in the opposite direction.
 Consequently, only one blade is working at a time.
 Its efficiency is low.

 Revolving-wing VAWT

 Revolving-wing wind turbines, or rotating-wing wind turbines, are a category of lift-type vertical-axis wind turbines that use one vertically standing, non-helical airfoil to generate 360-degree rotation around a vertical shaft which runs through the center of the airfoil.

 O-wind turbine

 A omnidirectional turbine which uses the Bernoulli principle to generate energy using wind from any direction.
 The design is spherical with a number of ducts across the surface, a pressure difference causes the rotation.
 The design won the James Dyson Award 2018.

-Revolving blade

-Airloom is developing a turbine that uses vertical blades that move around an oval track.
-The system is 25 meters tall.
-The system is modular: blades can be added and the track length adjusted accordingly.
-The vendor claimed that the levelized cost of electricity is one-third of conventional turbines.
-The design is a terrestrial equivalent of an airborne turbine whose trajectory is fixed.
-A system can be installed and operating within one day.